 Getting too much preformed vitamin A (usually from supplements or certain medicines) can cause dizziness, nausea, headaches, coma, and even death.
 High intakes of preformed vitamin A in pregnant women can also cause birth defects in their babies.
 Women who might be pregnant should not take high doses of vitamin A supplements.

 Consuming high amounts of beta-carotene or other forms of provitamin A can turn the skin yellow-orange, but this condition is harmless.
 High intakes of beta-carotene do not cause birth defects or the other more serious effects caused by getting too much preformed vitamin A.

-The safe upper limits for preformed vitamin A in IU are listed below.
+The upper limits for preformed vitamin A in IU are listed below.
 These levels do not apply to people who are taking vitamin A for medical reasons under the care of a doctor.
-Safe upper limits for beta-carotene and other forms of provitamin A have not been established.
+Upper limits for beta-carotene and other forms of provitamin A have not been established.

 Are there any interactions with vitamin A that I should know about?